10 Best Business Process Automation Tools for 2026

 • Analytics and reporting

 Pricing: Make offers a free tier with limited operations.
-Paid plans start at $9/month, scaling based on execution time, complexity, and team size.
+Paid plans start at $12/month, scaling based on number of credits needed, complexity, and team size.

 5. Microsoft Power Automate